Applications now open for Monday 27th February 2023 start

 Candidates who are accepted onto the course and invited for enrolment must provide evidence of their qualifications and produce their documents at that stage.

 The Learning Support Centre promotes open access to all qualifications.
-Candidates who do not have a professional background in education and learning support may find it difficult to access opportunities to generate the full range of evidence required to achieve the this qualification.
+Candidates who do not have a professional background in education and learning support may find it difficult to access opportunities to generate the full range of evidence required to achieve this qualification.
 Please contact us prior to application if you have concerns about meeting the pre-requisites of the course.

 We also offer training on other specialisms: